MathieuNlp/Sam_LoRA/README.md

 ![Baseline preds test set](./docs/images/baseline_test_set_prediction.png) *Baseline SAM predictions on test set*

-All the predictions of the baseline model can be found in:
+Every predictions of the baseline model can be found in:
 ```sh
    /plots/baseline
 ```